-- Clean title to the property can be conveyed at close of escrow. - The title to the property will be encumbered in perpetuity with the following covenants that run with the land: - The property must actively be used for agricultural uses, - Prohibits permanent severance of water rights from the fee, - Restricts development potential on the property consistent with an agricultural conservation easement, - All net proceeds from the lease revenue will be reinvested only in improvements on the purchased property or in pursuit of agricultural conservation easements in the region, - From the subsequent fair market sale of the burdened fee title, the state must be paid its proportionate share of the net proceeds within 30 days of close of escrow. - At least once every twelve months, the interest holder shall report to the Department certifying that the conditions of the deed are being upheld.
+- Clean title to the property can be conveyed at close of escrow. - The title to the property will be encumbered in perpetuity with the following covenants that run with the land: - The property must actively be used for agricultural uses, - Prohibits permanent severance of water rights from the fee, - Restricts development potential on the property consistent with an agricultural conservation easement, - All net proceeds from the lease revenue will be reinvested only in improvements on the purchased property or in pursuit of agricultural conservation easements in the region, - From the subsequent fair market sale of the burdened fee title, the state must be paid its proportionate share of the net proceeds within 30 days of close of escrow, - At least once every twelve months, the interest holder shall report to the Department certifying that the conditions of the deed are being upheld.
 The report must include an account of how each covenant is being upheld, including documentation of income generated from leasing the property and documentation of agricultural use on the property, and - At least once every twelve months, the interest holder shall allow the Department access to the property for the purposes of monitoring and verifying compliance with the terms of the deed. - The buyer agrees to lease the property to one or more private operators for agricultural use or to sell the property to a private operator.
 The property must be leased within a commercially reasonable time after purchasing the property.
-If the applicant intends to sell the property, it must be sold within 3 years of purchase.
+If the applicant intends to sell the property as part of this conservation transaction, they must sell the property within 3 years of purchase.
+This requirement does not preclude the applicant from electing to sell the conserved property, with deed restrictions in place, at a later date. - If the Department is funding preparation of a management plan or carbon farm plan, the Department approves the plan within one year of close of escrow on the purchase. - If agricultural intensification restrictions on non-cultivated land are proposed: - The restriction will be consistent with the property's continuing agricultural use, and

-- If the Department is funding preparation of an adaptive management plan, the Department has approved the plan. - Agricultural intensification restrictions on non-cultivated land are permitted if each of the following conditions are met: - The restriction is consistent with the property's continuing agricultural use, and - Agricultural use of the property is not substantially impaired. - The total purchase price of the proposed acquisition shall not exceed the appraised fair market value of the property. - The appraisal used to establish the easement value (for the purposes of determining Department funding) and the fair market value of the property must comply with DGS standards and must be approved by DGS and the Department. - The property deed, including any exhibits, must be approved by the Department. - The grantee will work with SALC staff to report on jobs-related co-benefits as required by CARB. - The acquisition can be completed within 2 years of grant agreement effective date.
+- Agricultural use of the property will not be substantially impaired the total purchase price of the proposed acquisition shall not exceed the appraised fair market value of the property. - The appraisal used to establish the easement value (for the purposes of determining Department funding) and the fair market value of the property must comply with DGS standards and must be approved by DGS and the Department. - The property deed, including any exhibits, must be approved by the Department. - The grantee will work with SALC staff to report on jobs-related co-benefits as required by CARB. - The acquisition can be completed within 2 years of grant agreement effective date.